Enjoying our puzzle hints?

 BROWN seems like a nickname, but it's actually a cooking method

-DUKE seems like a state abbreviation, but it's actually a verb meaning to fight or box
+DUKE seems like a nickname, but it's actually a boxing term

-Why “GRAM” didn't go with COOK WITH DRY HEAT
+Why “GRAM” didn't go with U.S. STATE ABBREVIATIONS

-Seems like: COOK WITH DRY HEAT → Actually: FAMILIAL NICKNAMES
+Seems like: U.S. STATE ABBREVIATIONS → Actually: FAMILIAL NICKNAMES

-GRAM seems like a cooking term, but it's actually short for grandmother
+GRAM seems like a state abbreviation, but it's actually a nickname for grandmother

 Browse by Date